nathanemac/ProxTV.jl/docs/src/20-build-your-own-prox-api.md

 # Build your own prox API

+!!! note "Warning"
-!!! note "This page is under construction, and should be used when `iR2N` and `iR2` will be merged into `RegularizedOptimization.jl`".
+    This page is under construction, and should be used when `iR2N` and `iR2` will be merged into `RegularizedOptimization.jl`.

 ## Motivation